Explore a Topic: inform yourself on the context of a topic using background resources.

 Next, search for books on your topic.
-Books, by nature of length, can provide depth to a topic and are helpful in continuing to narrow a topic.
+Books, by nature of length, can provide depth and are helpful in narrowing a topic.

 As you focus your topic, use databases to locate articles from scholarly journals and magazines

 - Provides very specific research in the field